droiter/openwrt-on-android/README.md

 # Droiter -- Openwrt on Android

-Support Android 9.0 magisk now.
+Support Android 9.0 magisk now, you can download latest version from github release section.

 ##### One look is worth a thousand words：
 https://www.youtube.com/watch?v=_ReqlwvR5_0